HKUST-Aerial-Robotics/Omni-swarm/README.md

 >roslaunch localization_proxy uwb_comm.launch start_uwb_node:=true

-If you don't have a UWB module, you may start the communication with
+If you don't have a UWB module, you may start the communication with a self id(start from 1, different on each drone)
 >roslaunch localization_proxy uwb_comm.launch start_uwb_node:=true enable_uwb:=false self_id:=1

-, note set different self_id begin from 1 on each drone

 Start state estimation with visualizer by